 What it really comes down to is planning ahead and then making the most of your time while there.
 This is how we put together our itinerary in Monument Valley.

-Day 1: Arrival to Monument Valley by car from Page, Arizona just after lunch.
+Day 1: Arrival at Monument Valley by car from Page, Arizona just after lunch.
 Drove the Tribal Park Loop for the afternoon, stopping at various lookouts for photographs.
 Checked into Goulding’s Lodge then drove up to Forest Gump Point.
 Dinner at Goulding’s Stagecoach Restaurant.

-Day 2: Early Sunrise Photography tour in the Backcountry followed by breakfast at The View Restaurant.
+Day 2: Early Sunrise Photography tour in the backcountry followed by breakfast at The View Restaurant.
 We then took a tour of the Lower Monument Valley before leaving Monument Valley and heading East to the Four Corners National Monument.

 Where to Stay When Visiting Monument Valley

-While you might pass through Monument Valley and spend a few hours exploring and driving around, before continuing your road trip north or south on the highway, you can also take the time to stay nearby, and spend longer in the area.
+While you might pass through Monument Valley and spend a few hours exploring and driving around, before continuing your road trip north or south on the highway, you can also take the time to stay nearby and spend longer in the area.

-This is a great idea if you want to catch that early morning sunrise over Highway 163, or over the epic rock formations, or if you want to join more in-depth tours with Navajo guides across the valley, rather than simply driving the usual loop.
+This is a great idea if you want to catch that early morning sunrise over Highway 163, over the epic rock formations, or if you want to join more in-depth tours with Navajo guides across the valley, rather than simply driving the usual loop.